Solfège: Etymology

-The verb "to sol-fa" means to sing a passage in solfège.
+The verb "to sol-fa" means to sing the solfège syllables of a passage (as opposed to singing the lyrics, humming, etc).

 Origin

 In eleventh-century Italy, the music theorist Guido of Arezzo invented a notational system that named the six notes of the hexachord after the first syllable of each line of the Latin hymn "Ut queant laxis", the "Hymn to St. John the Baptist", yielding ut, re, mi, fa, sol, la.
 Each successive line of this hymn begins on the next scale degree, so each note's name was the syllable sung at that pitch in this hymn.